samuel-pratt/popos-gestures/README.md

 # popos-gestures

-My config for PopOS gestures using Touchegg, mimicking MacOS gestures.
+My config for Touchegg mimicking MacOS gestures.

 Only tested on the Framework laptop with PopOS 21.10